ismailnermis/Weather-App-Swift-/README.md

 # Weather-App-Swift-
-In this project I used Firebase.
+In this project I used JSON.
 Usage of JSON, Protocols, Extensions, MVC.

 NOTICE: